Visitacion Valley, San Francisco: Baylands North

-The San Francisco Redevelopment Agency eased to exist in 2012 along with the funding for the project.
+The San Francisco Redevelopment Agency ceased to exist in 2012 along with the funding for the project.
 The Planning Department and the Mayor's Office of Economic and Workforce Development joined forces to help pass a revised development plan.
 In 2014, the Board of Supervisors approved the plan for UPC to redevelop the Schlage Lock Factory land.
-Known as Baylands North, the project would be built out over a 15 year period.
+Known as Baylands North, the project would be built out over a 15-year period.
 Baylands North is part of a larger Brisbane Baylands development that spans San Francisco and Brisbane, CA. The Baylands project originally was planned for 5,400 homes and 8.5 million square feet of commercial space.
 In 2018, both San Francisco and San Mateo counties finalized the Baylands project to consist of 1,674 housing units on the former Schlage Lock land and 2,200 housing units on the Brisbane side.
 The Brisbane side also consists of 6.5 million sq. ft. of biotech and office space.

 In 2023, news outlet reported that Phase 1 of the project would break ground in 2024.
 It would have consisted of six buildings, 594 housing units, two parks, a renovated Bayshore Caltrain station and a pedestrian-oriented retail strip.
 However, a report released by the San Francisco City and County in Oct 2024 lists the Baylands North's start date as TBD.
 As of early 2025, construction for phase 1 of the project has not been started.

-Development of the land was stalled for several years while UPC cleared the site of contamination, a process that eventually cost $30 millions.
-UPC was also responsible for building extensions of Leland Avenue and sewer and other utility lines ($30 millions) and restoration of the historic Schlage Lock Headquarter ($11 millions).
+Development of the land was stalled for several years while UPC cleared the site of contamination, a process that eventually cost $30 million.
+UPC was also responsible for building extensions of Leland Avenue and sewer and other utility lines ($30 million) and restoration of the historic Schlage Lock Headquarter ($11 million).